 they both talk about unity and about relationships between men and women.

-His instruction in both cases are that women should be submissive and that
+Paul's instruction in both cases are that women should be submissive and that

 men should love their wives, suggesting that these are the two main problem